YouTube

 PERSISTENCE

-However through persistence and the correct behaviour, trackers can gain the trust from the gorillas who now know our presence poses no threat.
-But the process is long and slowly the trackers get closer and closer, but often keeping their distance in the beginning.
+However, through persistence and the correct behaviour, trackers can gain the trust of the gorillas who now know our presence poses no threat.
+But the process is long, and slowly the trackers get closer and closer, but often keeping their distance in the beginning.

 NKURINGO GORILLA LODGE